The busy mum’s guide to vitamin supplements.

 If you find yourself eating unhealthy food or neglecting your nutrition overall, you’ll definitely need to find a way to get the essential nutrients and minerals your body needs to function and stay healthy.

-If you are going to choose a multi-vitamin, do keep in mind that there are various types available.
+If you are going to choose a multi-vitamin, keep in mind that there are various types available.
 You’ll want to choose the one that bests meets your needs.
 For instance, opting for a female specific multi whenever possible, or if you are currently trying to get pregnant or are pregnant, you’ll want a prenatal vitamin and mineral formula.
 If you are especially active and training hard in sport, you may look into an active female formula.

 You’ll need different levels of micronutrients at different stages of your life, so it’s a good idea to account for this.

 Most importantly though, you want to avoid the typical over the shelf vitamins that you find in any chemist.
 These are full of synthetic and isolated compounds that usually aren’t absorbed by the body very well and may even do more harm than good.
-Instead, you should always choose a natural, organic multi-vitamin that contains ingredients designed to work with your body.
+Instead, choose a natural, organic multi-vitamin that contains ingredients designed to work with your body.
 For instance, the Raw Prebiotic Women’s Multi by Amazonia is formulated with the perfect blend of vitamin C as well as prebiotics to assist with digestion.
 This is an added benefit you won’t receive from the everyday multi produced by large pharmaceutical companies.

 You should also consider following nature’s lead and take in some nutrient-dense organic formulations containing nature’s most potent superfoods.
-There are so many organic superfoods, they’re all highly bioavailable (above 98% absorption), and we’ll pretty much provide you with every nutrient and mineral your body will ever need to stay healthy.
+There are so many organic superfoods, they’re all highly bioavailable (above 98% absorption), and will pretty much provide you with every nutrient and mineral your body will ever need to stay healthy.

 Individual Vitamins And Minerals for busy mums

-Here are the main individual nutrients to consider:
+Here are the main individual nutrients to consider.

 If you avoid all red meat, you’ll want to consider supplementing with iron.
 Many women fall short in iron because they lose some blood each month with their cycle and they aren’t replacing this with the foods they eat.

 If you are low in iron, it may lead to iron-deficiency anemia and you may find that you grow more and more tired by the day.
-Soon, completing simple exercise sessions, or tasks at home becomes a great challenge.
+Soon, completing simple exercise sessions or tasks at home becomes a great challenge.

 In this case, try an organ colloidal mineral concentrate, it’s the perfect supplement without the side effects of isolated iron supplements.